Hunting: Bag limits

 Bag limits are provisions under the law that control how many animals of a given species or group of species can be killed, although there are often species for which bag limits do not apply.
 There are also jurisdictions where bag limits are not applied at all or are not applied under certain circumstances.
-The phrase bag limits comes from the custom among hunters of small game to carry successful kills in a small basket, similar to a fishing creel.
+The phrase bag limits come from the custom among hunters of small game to carry successful kills in a small basket, similar to a fishing creel.

 Where bag limits are used, there can be daily or seasonal bag limits; for example, ducks can often be harvested at a rate of six per hunter per day.
 Big game, like moose, most often have a seasonal bag limit of one animal per hunter.
 Bag limits may also regulate the size, sex, or age of animal that a hunter can kill.
 In many cases, bag limits are designed to allocate harvest among the hunting population more equitably rather than to protect animal populations, as protecting the population would necessitate regional density-dependent maximum bags.